Aaron Judge: International career

-On April 14, 2025, Judge was named captain of Team USA ahead of the 2026 World Baseball Classic.
-Team USA manager Mark DeRosa announced the decision on MLB Network, with Judge joining the broadcast to express his excitement: "Now, getting a chance to have 'USA' across my chest and represent all the great people in our country and represent what this country means, it's a great opportunity.
+On April 14, 2025, Judge was named captain of Team USA ahead of the 2026 WBC.
+Manager Mark DeRosa announced the decision on MLB Network, with Judge joining the broadcast to express his excitement: "Now, getting a chance to have 'USA' across my chest and represent all the great people in our country and represent what this country means, it's a great opportunity.
 I never had this opportunity before, even growing up as a kid, so I'm definitely looking forward to it."